User-Shabab/2024-GCSE-Revision/All/English Language.md

 ## Q3

-ONLY structural analysis of the whole extract.
+Structural analysis of the whole extract.

 ## Q4

-Agree with the statement.
+Agree with the statement (usually partially).
 Give evidence for your likings.

 ## Q5